f/equiv/README.md

 And also you can just use the concepts like `micro-web-framework`
 ```
-eq install micro-web-framework of ruby
+equiv install micro-web-framework of ruby
 ```

 It finds the best match, and installs it.